LabinatorSolutions/fluent-support/readme.txt

 8. FluentSupport Dashboard

 == Changelog ==

+= 1.8.00 (Date: Aug 14, 2024) =
+* Added - Integration with chatGPT (Pro)
+* Added - Product Filter and sorting option in customer portal
+* Added - Email verification in sighup for customer
+* Added - Two-FA in signing for customer
+* Fixed - Freshdesk ticket migration issue
+* Fixed - Response message not being saved correctly in the auto-close settings
+* Fixed - Data remaining in the "Create Customer" form after creating a customer in the Customers module
+* Fixed - Form not resetting after creating a new ticket on behalf of a customer from the dashboard by support staff
+* Fixed - Shortcode always being pasted below the content
+* Fixed - Tickets still being deletable even when the "Delete Ticket" permission is unchecked
+* Fixed - Workflow issue when the ticket-closing condition is triggered

 = 1.7.90 (Date: May 28, 2024) =
 * Added - Activity Trends by Time of Day (Pro)